guiklink/nodejs/README.md

 # Signs Localizer
 This web app provides a way to enter traffic signs and localize them on a map, solving the [challenge](https://github.com/BMWGroupTechnologyOfficeUSA/dli-coding-challenge) proposed in the BMW github.
 In my solution I used Node.js in [Express](https://expressjs.com/), a framework based on the **REST** paradigm.

+## Goals

+* Provide a way to insert new signs
+* Store signs into a database
+* Provide a way to plot a map with the closest signs of each type within a range

 ## Modules and Packages
 Bellow, it is listed all the packages used in my implementation.
 I chose [npm](https://www.npmjs.com/) to manage and install packages, make sure you have it installed and run all the commands bellow if you wish to build the web service from source.